lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 :::note Documentation

-See the section **["Members of address types"](https://docs.soliditylang.org/en/v0.8.11/units-and-global-variables.html?highlight=staticcall#members-of-address-types)** in the Solidity documentation for more informations about the different types of calls available.
+See the section **["Members of address types"](https://docs.soliditylang.org/en/v0.8.11/units-and-global-variables.html?highlight=staticcall#members-of-address-types)** in the Solidity documentation for more information about the different types of calls available.

 :::